fusionpbx/fusionpbx-docs/source/features/features.rst

 Manage your contacts.
 Import contacts from Outlook CSV files.
 Export contacts to your cell phone with QR Codes.
 It is also possible to add additional features like time cards and invoices that can be related to the contacts.

+Command

+Area to execute commands from the gui.
+Merged with SQL Query tool with a clip library.

 Dialplan
 -----------